goyalankit/mbdb/src/design_and_benchmarks.md

 4. Smart hashing.
 Hashing minimum possible data for hash join algorithm allowing it to run for large datasets.
 5. Additional sequence DB used to generate ids to keep data consistent in case of concurrent transactions(not implemented).
 6. Since Retrieval is the main bottleneck.
-Multiple threads can be used to fetch data.
+I decided to use Multiple threads to fetch data.(no improvement, however functionality is present and can be enabled using -p flag)

 Benchmarks: